 Installation Of Oxygen Gas Manifolds In Emergency Care Centres

 “We now have piped oxygen for more patients in the emergency department and don’t have to keep rationing the oxygen for patients who need it” Emergency Nurse, Machakos Level 5 Hospital

-Our oxygen gas manifolds are designed to supply the correct pressure and volume of oxygen from gas cylinders located outside the building through a pipeline system to the emergency department.
+Our oxygen gas manifolds are designed to boost capacity of emergency departments to supply the correct pressure and volume of oxygen from gas cylinders located outside the building through a pipeline system to the emergency department.
 The typical medical oxygen manifold commonly consists of four (4) sources and a manual changeover from empty source to full source and five (5) oxygen terminal outlets (sockets) installed in the emergency department.
 This boosts the capacity to deliver oxygen therapy from 1 oxygen tank per patient to 1 oxygen tank for up to 10 patients simultaneously.

 The oxygen manifolds are specifically designed for optimal functionality and reliability, and offer users several very tangible advantages:

 - Closed metal box, anti‐interference.

 - The pressure of oxygen resource is stable and adjustable